LSSTDESC/tables_io/docs/quickstart.md

 ```

-Here we convert the `astropy` table we converted earlier to a `pandas` DataFrame.
+Here we convert the `astropyTable` we converted earlier to a `pandasDataFrame`.

 Additionally, `tables_io` functions exist to concatenate and to take a slice of objects.
 More details on these functions and some examples can be found in the Cookbook section on [basic table operations](cookbook.md#basic-table-operations).